jmphilips/elixir-feedback-generator/README.md

 ## Grammar | Posture | Content
 In addition, my teaching-team had already made the grading rubric with three grading categories: Grammar, Posture, Content.
+During the students' speeches, I always had enough time to write down the scores, but I often ran out of time making the writing the personalized feedback.

+## Solution
+My solution to this problem was to create a program that automatically gave feedback to the student by looking at the scores and giving feedback based on the scores.